ExpressionEngine/ExpressionEngine/changelogs/minor.md

 ## Minor Release

+   - Fixed a bug (#438) where JS combo loader was throwing error if extra `v` was passed into URL.

 Bullet list below, e.g.
    - Added <new feature>
    - Fixed a bug (#<linked issue number>) where <bug behavior>.